codeph0enix/PhoenixShell/README.md

 This repo is just for my custom linux files and configurations.

 # Bashrc
-Includes my custom aliases for Debian Based systems.
+Includes my custom aliases for Debian Based systems and does a check for if TMUX is running - if not running launches TMUX.

 To Replace (And Backup) your current bashrc file use the below commands